paulcoiffier/RocketMapPlusPlus/docs/advanced-install/nginx.md

 # Nginx

-If you do not want to expose RocketMap to the web directly or you want to place it under a prefix, follow this guide:
+If you do not want to expose RocketMapPlusPlus to the web directly or you want to place it under a prefix, follow this guide:

 Assuming the following:

-* You are running RocketMap on the default port 5000
+* You are running RocketMapPlusPlus on the default port 5000
 * You've already made your machine available externally (for example, [port forwarding](http://rocketmap.readthedocs.io/en/develop/extras/external.html)

 1. Install nginx (I'm not walking you through that, google will assist) - http://nginx.org/en/linux_packages.html
 2. In /etc/nginx/nginx.conf add the following before the last `}`

    ```
-   include conf.d/rocketmap.conf;
+   include conf.d/rocketmapplusplus.conf;
    ```

-3. Create a file /etc/nginx/conf.d/rocketmap.conf and place the following in it:
+3. Create a file /etc/nginx/conf.d/rocketmapplusplus.conf and place the following in it:

    ```
    server {